Get

 Is Tuna Good or Bad for Dogs with Pancreatitis?

 Tuna comes in a few different forms: raw, cooked, and in cans or pouches, amongst others.
-Raw foods should never be fed without express direction from your vet, so feeding raw tuna can be immediately taken off the table.
+Raw foods should never be fed without express direction from a vet, so feeding raw tuna can be immediately taken off the table.
 This is because raw foods, in particular fish, carry risks of bacterial contamination, and parasites, which can certainly make existing GI issues worse.
 Tuna also tends to be a relatively oily fish, which makes it less than ideal food for dogs with pancreatitis.

 Tuna can also contain high levels of mercury and other toxins, which, though not directly related to pancreatitis, add additional concerns—best avoided when possible.
 Finally, canned or pouched tuna may have additional additives, such as oil or flavoring that can make pancreatitis worse.
 Thus, there are far better options to select over tuna for feeding a dog with pancreatitis.